 You have two options for attending this program – save your seat in the Nutrition Theatre or click here to register for our free webinar and watch it from home.
 Whether you’re watching from inside the Nutrition Theatre or from home, you’ll also have the opportunity to share your questions and comments with Allison and Dr. Epstein during the program.

 This is a demonstration-style cooking program, so our in-person attendees should prepare to sit back, relax and let our chef prepare the meal while you enjoy the delicious items.
-All attendees, both online and in-person, will receive a booklet for specific recipes TBA.
-Check our website for updates.
+All attendees, both online and in-person, will receive a booklet for specific recipes: Mini egg bites, peanut butter and jelly power bowl, a mocktail recipe.

 This program is presented by Allison Harrell and Dr. Jason Epstein and is hosted by the Winter Park Health Foundation and AdventHealth.